MathieuNls/bianca/bianca.md

 # The BIANCA Approach {#sec:bianca}

-In this section, we describe our approach in details.
-BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) have two parts: Offline and Online.
-The offline part contains steps that are taken in an offline fashion (i.e., batch processing).
-The online part contains that are taken at the same time as a developer commits modifications to the code source.
 Figure \ref{fig:bianca} shows an overview of BIANCA.

-During the offline part of BIANCA, we perform the following operations: (a) automatically extract dependencies from repositories to cluster them, and, (b) analyze the commits history to classify commit, link bug introducing commit to issues and extract bug changesets.
+BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) has two parts: Offline and Online.
+During the offline part of BIANCA, we perform the following operations: (a) automatically extract system dependencies from software repositories to cluster them, and, (b) analyze the commits history to classify commits, link bugs introducing commits to issues and extract bug changesets.
-In the online part, we compare new modifications to modifications known to have introduced a defect in the past using clone detection.
+In the online part, we compare new modifications of the code to modifications that are known to have introduced a defect in the past.
+This comparison is performed using clone detection.
-In addition, we are able to show to the engineers why their modifications are _risky_ and potentials fixes for the problem at hand.
+In addition, we are able to show to the developers why their modifications are _risky_ and potentials fixes for the problem at hand.

 \input{tex/approach}

-The rest of this section is organized as follows: section \ref{sec:offline} describes the Offline part while section \ref{sec:online} describes the online part.
+The rest of this section is organized as follows: section \ref{sec:offline} describes the offline part while section \ref{sec:online} describes the online part.

 ## Offline {#sec:offline}

-In this section, we present the offline processes of BIANCA.
 Offline refers to the fact that these processes are not interactive but follow a batch processing paradigm.
 BIANCA first extracts dependencies of each repository (Section \ref{sec:dep}) and clusters repositories according to their dependencies (Section \ref{sec:clust}).
 The idea of clustering project based on their dependencies is that project sharing dependencies are likely to propose related feature, and, unfortunately, related misunderstandings about their dependencies.